-But when three o’clock passed, M. Imberger still was not there.
+When three o’clock passed, M. Imberger still was not there.
 Mme Imberger now felt worried.
 The guests were beginning to take their leaves.
-M. Imberger was punctuality itself, how had he not arrived?
+M. Imberger was punctuality itself, how had he not come?

-Someone suddenly has the simple idea, shall we telephone the house of Imberger?
+Someone lights on the simple idea, shall we telephone the house?

-If M. Imberger is found unwell, and cannot come for this reason, we will know of it at once.
+If M. Imberger is found unwell, and cannot come for this reason, we will know at once.

 The operator rings and rings again, and affirms that no one responds.

 Note that the domestics sleeping in the communicating rooms could not hear.
 Finally, Andrée, anguished, decides to return immediately to her home, and places herself in the care of two respectable friends of the latecomer, who, without saying so to the young wife, have come to share her fears.